-Existing Zoning Existing Land Use Existing Building Form/Scale Existing Block, Lot, Street Pattern Site I-A UO-2 Multi-unit residential Single large building with portions ranging from 2-to 5-stories with a 17-story tower, large setbacks with parking A limited orthogonal grid extends along Fox Street from 38th Ave. to 44th Ave.
-The grid is limited by the rail
+Existing Zoning Existing Land Use Existing Building Form/Scale Existing Block, Lot, Street Pattern Site I-A UO-2 Industrial/Commercial 1-story building and storage yard A limited orthogonal grid extends along Fox Street from 38 th Ave. to 44 th Ave.
+The grid is limited by the rail corridor to the west, I-25 to the south and east, and by large industrial sites and North I-A UO-2 Industrial 1-story metal building and storage yard South I-A UO-2 Vacant Vacant